im-sanka/image_resizer/README.md

 IMO, it's better to design it first and let the AI build the skeleton.

-Then, start implement your idea with the guidance for AI.
-You will code faster!
+Then, start to implement your idea with the guidance from AI.
+You will code and learn faster!

 Tips?
 Don't just copy paste the code.
 Comprehend what they are and then start implementing them.